Department of Rheumatology and Clinical Immunology, Humanitas Research Hospital, Milan, Italy

-Professor Selmi’s research track is dedicated to organ-specific and systemic autoimmune and chronic inflammatory diseases, including the clinical epidemiology and pathogenetic mechanisms of autoimmune liver disease, connective tissue disease (particularly systemic sclerosis), and psoriatic arthritis.
-His team at Humanitas comprises a group of young physician scientists with wide research and clinical expertise, including periods working at foreign institutions.
-They hold dedicated clinics for rheumatoid arthritis, spondyloarthritis, and connective tissue disease, including systemic sclerosis and systemic lupus erythematosus, and are active with articular ultrasound, videocapillaroscopy, arthrocentesis and intra-articular injections.
+In his current role in the Rheumatology and Clinical Immunology Unit at Humanitas Research Hospital, he leads a group of young physician scientists with wide research and clinical expertise, including periods working at foreign institutions.
+The team holds dedicated clinics for rheumatoid arthritis, spondyloarthritis, and connective tissue disease, including systemic sclerosis and systemic lupus erythematosus, and is active in articular ultrasound, videocapillaroscopy, arthrocentesis, and intra-articular injections.

-Professor Selmi has coauthored over 330 peer-reviewed publications with a Scopus H index of 58 and a total impact factor exceeding 2,500.
+Professor Selmi has co-authored over 350 peer-reviewed publications with a Scopus H index of 65.
+His research track is dedicated to organ-specific and systemic autoimmune and chronic inflammatory diseases, including the clinical epidemiology and pathogenetic mechanisms of autoimmune liver disease, connective tissue disease (particularly systemic sclerosis), and psoriatic arthritis.
 His work has been funded by the National Institutes of Health, American Liver Foundation, American Scleroderma Foundation, Italian Ministry of Health, Italian Ministry of Foreign Affairs, and the Lilly Research Foundation.

-EM-38478 - Date of preparation: December 2020
+CP-297178 - Date of preparation: February 2022